agl0809/grunt-jasmine-basic-app/README.md

 You can then run the following tasks:

-* `grunt test` - Run tests in the console
+* `grunt jasmine` - Run tests and in the console and code coverage statistics.
+* `grunt jasmine:coverage` - Generate code coverage report and show statistics in the console
 * `grunt jshint` - Start Jshint validation
-* `grunt jshint:coverage` - Generate code coverage report and show stadistics in the console
+* `grunt test` - jshint + jasmine:coverage

 You could install dependencies manually